angela-d/wifi-network-testing/README.md

 - Channel details; connection cipher/encryption for your connection
 - Neighbor details:
   - Nearby router / access point signal strength (in relation to you)
-  - Their router MAC manufacturer info
+  - Their router MAC & chip manufacturer info
   - SSID (wifi name) and overall neighbor channel utilization
   - What channel each router is using
   - How many routers total are on that channel